unicefuganda/uSurvey/docs/installation.md

 * Has been tested on Ubuntu and OS X. However it should run on most Linux machines (since there are no distribution specific dependency).

+* Minimum of 2GB RAM for test environment

-* 16GB RAM should be enough for setups with less than 1million survey submissions per day.
+* 16GB RAM should be enough for production setups with less than 1million survey submissions per day.

 * Postgres, redis-server should be running